slfed/recipes/_categories/veggie-dishes.md

 ---
 title: Veggie dishes
 layout: category
-description: We mostly eat vegetarian, but some stuff is admittedly more aggressively vegetarian than other stuff.
 ---

+We mostly eat vegetarian, but some stuff is admittedly more aggressively vegetarian than other stuff.